All products on this site are for in-vitro research, research use only. Products are not for human consumption of any kind.

 How to Treat Anxiety in Teenagers?

-• Encourage activities that promote relaxation: Have some quiet time before bed each night; make sure there are no distractions like TV or video games around; avoid caffeine and alcohol.
+• Encourage Relaxation Activities: Suggest quiet time before bed, eliminate distractions like TV or video games, and avoid caffeine and alcohol.

 Sermorelin can be an effective treatment for mice who suffer from mood disorders